richardnadj/redils/README.md

 #### pagination ####

 *Default* `true`
-*Expects* `boolean, 'num', 'str', 'line'`
+*Expects* `boolean, 'num', 'str', 'line', 'thumb'`

 Adds dynamically created elements to pagination container.
 Pagination *will only be true* if a sibling to the called container has a container with `.pagination`.
 `'num'` `'str'` prints out consecutive numbers, letters respectively. `data-pagination="String"` can be set on each slide to define indivdual unique pagination names on each slide.
 Pagination will create following html structure `div.center-pagination>a*5>span.default-pagination` (default-pagination and 5 are subject to options).
 If using `'line'` then a slider will be created as a timeline of the slideshow.
+Thumb uses the images from the slider to create the pagination thumbnails.

 	$(selector).redils({pagination: true});